AI-Aided Online Adaptive OFDM Receiver: Design and Experimental Results: Simulation and Discussion

-Fig. \ref{Channelerr} (b) compares the BER performance of ComNet and FC-DNN tested in the SUI-5 channel different from the trained EXP channel.
-From the figure, the channel mismatch leads to a BER performance flip, which means the baseline LMMSE becomes the best while the ComNet degrades to the worst.
-Although the FC-DNN and ComNet are both AI-aided methods, their tolerance toward channel mismatch is totally different.
-The BER performance of the FC-DNN receiver is still close to LMMSE, wheares the ComNet receiver does not work and becomes saturated when SNR > 20 dB.
-With the fantastic performance under matched channels and the unusable performance under mismatched channels of the ComNet receiver taken into account, the ComNet receiver seems to be apt to overfit to the trained channel model, which can generate extreme accurate channel estimation of the trained channel, but it is not robust to the untrained channel model.
-By contrast, the FC-DNN is more robust than ComNet towards channel mismatch, which may result from the redundant network parameters, while it also suffers from the performance degredation.
-This suggests that even though the existing AI-aided OFDM receivers outperform the traditional method for matched channels, they cannot deal with mismatched channel effectively.
+Fig. 7(b) compares the BER performance of ComNet and FC-DNN {trained in the EXP(5) channel but} tested in the SUI-5(10) channel.
+As shown in the figure, the ComNet is the worst.
+The BER performance of the FC-DNN receiver is still close to that of Robust LMMSE, whereas the ComNet receiver does not work well and becomes saturated when SNR $>$ 20 dB.
+The Online LMMSE is still close to the Perfect baseline because it can learn the changing channel and recalculate the LMMSE matrix.
+However, a gap exists between the Online LMMSE and the Perfect baseline when the SNR is high because the exponential model assumption is inaccurate.
+In general, the ComNet receiver has excellent performance under matched channels and poor performance under mismatched channels.
+By contrast, the FC-DNN is more robust to channel mismatch than ComNet, which may be due to the redundant network parameters.
+The Robust LMMSE is worse and shows error floor because its performance degrades when the delay spread is longer.

-The performance degradation of the existing AI receivers for mismatched channels is due to their totally offline training mode, which makes them only known to the trained channel and ``unfamiliar'' with the untrained channels.
-For the AI receivers under real scenarios with the channels untrained offline, the performance may not be guaranteed.
-In order to address the channel mismatch issue, it is necessary to train the AI receiver under more channel models offline or train the receiver online to adapt to the environment, as in the proposed SwitchNet.
-The explicit online training solution to overcome the channel mismatched issue and the corresponding performance of SwitchNet are as following.
+The existing AI-aided OFDM receivers outperform the traditional method, especially under the non-ideal scenarios, such as insufficient pilots, clipping, and other nonlinear effects \cite{8052521}.
+However, the feasibility of the AI-aided method is still questionable.